September 28, 2022

 Then I walked into the tiny town of Andrin and began a steep climb back up again.
 I was working up a decent sweat with my pace when I felt the first fat drops of rain hit my face.
 I barely had time to stop and open my umbrella before the sky opened up and a downpour of rain began to beat down around me.
 It was as if it came out of nowhere.
 The skies had been clear and blue, and now I was being pummeled with rainfall.

-This rain and a steady wind kept up for the next hour as I climbed up a long climb until I was towering hundreds of feet above the ocean.
+This rain and a steady wind kept up for the next hour as I climbed up a long climb, and I was towering hundreds of feet above the ocean.

 Some sort of golf course seemed to be at the top of this major hill, so the Camino slowly wound around the long peak instead of cresting it.
 Down below me, the red roofs of Llanes sat in the gray distance while the rain continued to cascade around me.

-I really didn’t mind the heavy rain as much as I’d thought I would though.
+I didn’t mind the heavy rain as much as I thought I would, either.
 It held off for most of the day, and I was grateful for that.
 Plus, the coastal views I’d experienced before and after lunch were 100% worth being outdoors in these elements!

-Eventually I crossed paths with an old ermita buried in the wood just before the Camino dropped back down one final time to head into Llanes.
-The church was small and rustic, but it had a nice alcove to rest under, which is exactly what a half dozen of my fellow pilgrims we’re doing as I passed by.
-Clearly they planned to wait out the storm.
+Eventually, I crossed paths with an old ermita buried in the woods before the Camino dropped back down one final time to head into Llanes.
+The church was small and rustic, but it had a nice alcove to rest under, which is exactly what a half dozen of my fellow pilgrims were doing as I passed by.
+It seemed they planned to wait out the storm.

 I gave a quick wave to them and then worked my way down the steep hills toward town.
-The rain was tapering off as I walked into town in search for the Hotel Montemar where I planned to stay the tonight and zero tomorrow.
+The rain was tapering off as I walked into town in search of the Hotel Montemar, where I planned to stay tonight and zero tomorrow.

 My day was finally over, and I felt so happy.
 I’d been doubting earlier whether I’d made the right decision to take a zero for the weather.
 But honestly, I don’t care whether it rains tomorrow or not.
 I’m wildly glad I’m staying here in town an extra night.
-My hotel room has a fantastic rain shower!
-The bed is uber comfy.
-And the Achilles’ tendons on both my heels are 100% ready for a 36 hours of rest.
+My hotel room features a fantastic rain shower, and the bed is incredibly comfortable.
+Plus, the Achilles’ tendons on both my heels are 100% ready for 36 hours of rest.

-Yes, a zero in Llanes is exactly what I need right now.
+Yes, a zero in Llanes is precisely what I need right now.